SimonScholz/simonscholz.github.io/content/tutorials/commercetools-api-java-sdk-kotlin/index.md

 ## Create a project and adding dependencies

-The following command will generate a kotlin application project called `ipp-print`.
+The following command will generate a kotlin application project called `commercetools-example`.

 ```bash
 gradle init \